hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/13_TOWARDS_REPRESSION.md

 out in June (1908) and in its very short career, justified its existence by bravely fighting for the National cause.
-About the end of February (1908) Mr. Tilak started on, what he intended to make, a long tour throughout aU
+About the end of February (1908) Mr. Tilak started on, what he intended to make, a long tour throughout all

 "^ Undelivered Presidential Address.
 Since the above lines were written.
 Dr. Ghose, alas, has passed away.
 He lived to